william590y/blog/_drafts/2025-08-27-poststructualism.markdown

 excerpt_separator: <!--more-->
 ---

-An obituary for the Turing Test
+an obituary for the turing test and what it means for us
 <!--more-->

 <blockquote>
-If they find a parrot who could answer to everything, I would claim it to be an intelligent being without hesitation
+If they find a parrot who could answer to everything, I would claim it to be an intelligent being without hesitation <br />

-- Denis Diderot
+-Denis Diderot (1746)
 </blockquote>